LECTURE: THE BOOK AND THE BODY

 ___________

-When we think of a book, it it may evoke associations such as “knowledge” or “history”—or, nowadays, “cultural artefact”.
-But subconsciously, we may also be associating this common object with “sensual ritual”.
+When we think of a book, it may evoke associations such as “knowledge,” “history,” or, nowadays, “cultural artefact.”
+But subconsciously, we may also associate this common object with “sensual ritual.”
 Humans have been cultivating an intimate relationship with books since the folding of the first codex.
-Instagram book and library feeds deliver endorphin hits to bibliophiles much like puppy and kitten memes do for animal lovers.
-What is the mechanism that leads from book to sense of well-being?
+Today, Instagram library feeds deliver endorphin hits to bibliophiles much like puppy memes do for animal lovers.
+What is the mechanism that leads from the book to a sense of well-being?

-During this lecture, we will first use our five senses as a guide to simply observe how a book appears to us: the noema of the book, as Edmund Husserl would say.
-From this corporeal input, we will then consider the emotional responses that are evoked.
-By acknowledging this less obvious associative response to the book, new opportunities emerge for book professionals to harness its emotional and sensory power.
+During this lecture, we will use our five senses as a guide to observe how a book appears to us.
+We will explore how these senses connect to experience, memory, and emotion, explaining why we are called to action when we reach for a book.
+By acknowledging this less obvious associative response, we can begin to explore what Edmund Husserl would call the noema of the book.
+From these bookish noemas, new opportunities emerge for professionals to harness the emotional and sensory power of the book.

 Programma